Bank Robbery Suspect Quickly Arrested After Handing Real State ID To Teller, Prosecutors Say

 The teller realized a robbery was going on and activated a silent alarm, the complaint said.
 So as to stall until police arrived, the teller then asked Flores if he wanted to make a deposit or withdrawal, and the suspect replied that he wanted to make a withdrawal, the complaint said.

-The teller handed Flores a checking/savings withdrawal ticket, on which a photo provided in the complaint indicated he wrote “ten thousand dollars” with the numbers “123456789” in the space for the account number.
+The teller handed Flores a checking/savings withdrawal ticket, on which a photo provided in the complaint indicated he wrote “ten thousand dollars” with the numbers “123456789” in the space for the account number, and the date.
+This happened while the police were already on the way.

 The teller then asked Flores to provide an ATM card and an identification card.
 He handed over his temporary Illinois state ID card with his name, his photo, and his date of birth, the complaint said.